 What all of this adds up to is a dog who, for the right owner, can be a marvelous companion.
 Russells love to run, compete, dig, hunt, and play.
-Tricks and games will keep them alert and happy.
-But make no mistake, this is a high-maintenance breed that can very quickly become headstrong, aloof, and destructive if bored or not shown proper guidance.
+Tricks and playing games will keep them alert and happy.
+But make no mistake, this is a high-maintenance breed that can very quickly become headstrong and get into trouble if bored or not shown proper guidance.

 Russells were bred to be able to go to ground and chase burrowing game, so their bodies are squarish in shape and compact.
-The hallmark of the breed is their diminutive size, with males and females of the breed being just about equally sized at 10–12 inches tall and 10–15 pounds.
+The hallmark of the breed is their diminutive size, with male and female Russell terriers being just about equally sized at 10–12 inches tall and 9–15 pounds.

 "They're wired up for activity," says Dennis Riordan, DVM, of Riordan Pet Hospital in Des Moines, Iowa.
 "They are hyper.
 They are the definition of a terrier.
 I always say, 'I like them, but I'd never have one.'"